yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 {% quote If the customer is not satisfied, we find another customer %}

-By focusing on "satisfy the customer", Agile adepts totally forget about the "through" part.
+By focusing on "satisfy the customer," Agile adepts totally forget about the "through" part.
 They think that a [happy customer]({% pst 2015/jan/2015-01-26-happy-boss-false-objective %}) is their true objective, while "continuous delivery" is something that obviously helps, though not crucially.
 However, this is quite the opposite&mdash;the customer